 Our Theme aims to revolutionise the management of cardiovascular disease (CVD) by optimising personalised healthcare approaches to prevent, monitor and treat cardiovascular complications in our patients.
 We work very closed with the Imperial British Heart Foundation Centre for Excellence.

 Applications are invited for Research Fellowships, supported by the NIHR Imperial BRC Cardiovascular Theme.
 Fellowships will provide flexible salary support for excellent trainees, committed to pursuing an academic research career, where there is a clear path to ongoing academic training.
-This is an open call, and applications will be reviewed every 2months.
-Details can be found here
+This is an open call, and applications will be reviewed at our Committee Meetings.
+Please contact Antonia Gould for the next scheduled meeting date.
+Details for applying can be found here.

 Why this Research is Needed